FroeMic/TUM-IN-Protein-Prediction-1/lectures/15-comparative-modelling.md

 #### 1. Recap

+* Profile-Sequence comparisons are more accurate than sequence-sequence aligments
+* Profile-Profile alignments gain even more accuracy

 #### 2. Goal of structure prediction

 #### 3. Structure by Experiment

 #### 4. Comparative Modeling \(=Homology Modeling\)

 #### 5. Comparative Modeling Steps